FairPy: A Toolkit for Evaluation of Prediction Biases and their Mitigation in Large Language Models: System Overview

 \section{System Overview}

 In this section, we discuss the architecture Fairpy, a model that provides flexible interfaces for applying bias detection and mitigation techniques on existing and custom language models.
 The model has two packages, the bias detection package and the bias mitigation package.
 The metrics defined in these packages currently support the following language models provided in HuggingFace Library - CTRL, GPT-2, GPT, TransfoXL, BeRT, DistilBeRT, RoBeRTA, XLM, XLNet, AlBeRT.
 The model also has interfaces to plug in user-defined or custom language models, along with their tokenizers.
 The Bias Detection package currently provides the following metrics - Hellinger Distance \cite{beran1977minimum}, WEAT Score \cite{caliskan2017semantics}, StereoSet Score \cite{nadeem2020stereoset}, Honest Score \cite{nozza2021honest}, Log Probability \cite{nangia-etal-2020-crows} and F1 Score.
 The Bias Mitigation package currently supports Dropout Debias, NullSpace Projection, Sentence Debias, DiffPruning, Self Debias and Counter Factual Data Augmentation.
-Furthermore, the model provides functions to define new social constructs such as neo-pronouns to include non-binary individuals.
 To our knowledge, this is the first toolkit to provide such an interface.
 The package is available to download at \href{https://github.com/HrishikeshVish/Fairpy}{https://github.com/HrishikeshVish/Fairpy}